Bosnian region eases lockdown on seniors, children after court ruling

 Even before the pandemic, Bosnia's health system was in poor shape.
 Large numbers of doctors and nurses have sought work in Western Europe, causing fears that the country may soon have too few medical staff to cope.
-Both of Bosnia's autonomous regions, the Federation and the Serb Republic, have introduced a night-time curfew.
+Bosnia declared a nationwide state of emergency on March 17, after the Federation and the Serb Republic, its other autonomous half, separately declared emergency situations and introduced measures to limit transmission of the coronavirus.

 - READ MORE ON: